LYK-love/LYK-love.github.io/source/_posts/Instruction-Set-Architectures.md

-The cache coherence protocol (the implementation of how the caches are kept transparent to the programmer) is part of the <u>microarchitecture</u>.
+The cache coherence protocol (the implementation of how the caches are kept transparent to the programmer), such as MESA, is part of the <u>microarchitecture</u>.
 It is primarily implemented in hardware.